What do we mean by a ‘private candidate’?

 - Consider alternative options: Like taking an internship, gap year or going straight into the world of work.
 Find out more about the different options available to you.

-How are universities supporting private candidates this year?
+How are universities supporting private candidates?

-Each university sets its own entry requirements, and want to make sure that students are a good fit for their university and will succeed on the course.
+Each university sets its own entry requirements, and wants to make sure that students are a good fit for their university and will succeed on the course.
 Their policies on considering applications from private candidates may vary, and applicants will be assessed on a case-by-case basis.
 It’s always a good idea to speak to the uni directly about your individual circumstances.

 - Understand the applicant’s individual circumstances.